 Preparing homemade, healthy meal for our family everyday takes up a lot of our time in the kitchen.
 It can get tedious and monotonous.
 However, all thanks to the advancements in technology we have several appliances now to help us with our daily chores so that we can take out more time for ourselves.
 With less time spent in the kitchen, you can finally take out the time to read a good book or watch a television series you have been planning to for ages but never found the free time to do so.
 Pressure cookers and slow cookers are both very convenient appliances whose purpose is to save your time and energy spent in the kitchen.
 Although the purpose is the same, they both use an entirely different approach to achieve it.

-Before deciding which one suits you more and which one would you want to add to your household, you need to take a deeper look at the differences between the two.
+Before deciding which pressure cooker is best for your needs and which one would you want to add to your household, you need to take a deeper look at the differences between the two.
 Here are the most significant differences between pressure cookers and slow cookers:

 Slow cooker, as the name implies, cook food over a long period of time at much lower temperatures as involved in conventional cooking.
 Slow cooked meal takes between 4 to 10 hours to cook depending on the setting you choose (high or low).
 The purpose is to allow the user the convenience of ‘set and forget’.
 Because the low temperatures involved, there is minimal risk of the food getting burnt and the user can leave it to cook through the night or even leave the house while the food is being cooked.
 No supervision is required.